foreverphoenix/the-phoenix-flavour/content/skyrim-se/introduction/_index.md

 **Free space:** The full TPF installation is about 60GB large, excluding downloads (they can easily be saved to a different hard drive).
 Skyrim SE is another 13GB.
 Obviously you need to remember that your hard drive needs to have some free space left, around 20% for optimal performance.

-**Widescreen support:** UI patches and replacers can be found in the Customisation section to be installed after the main guide.
+**Widescreen support:** UI patches and replacers can be found in the Resources section to be installed after the main guide.

 ### Phoenix's Build